TobEnd/KAmbiLED/docs/README.md

 ### Example Usage

-To run KAmbi with a specific WLED address and LED offset:
+To run KAmbiLED with a specific WLED address and LED offset:

 ```bash
 ./KAmbiLED --wled-address 192.168.1.177 --offset 10